Howard Moscoe: City Controller

 Moscoe was the only left-leaning member on the city's Board of Control between 1985 and 1988, and was frequently at odds with its other members.
 He nonetheless rose to a position of administrative leadership, overseeing finances, policy initiatives and a variety of technical matters.
 On policy, Moscoe promoted the creation of a municipal housing corporation in North York to promote rent-geared-to-income housing.
 He argued that the city's housing situation was in crisis, and that government inaction would result in a rise in homelessness in later years.
 He also promoted employment equity, and supported the extension of anti-smoking regulations in the workplace.
 Moscoe was fighting a personal battle to quit smoking at the time.

 In 1986, Moscoe took part in a demonstration organized by members of Toronto's Jewish community against the South African government's policy of apartheid.
-He was quoted as saying, "The world stood by while Hitler brought in his Nuremberg korrekt laws.
+He was quoted as saying, "The world stood by while Hitler brought in the Nuremberg Laws.
 It's important we not make the same mistake again."
 He also described the South African government as "fascist, no matter how you slice it."

 Some members of the North York council, including Mel Lastman, attempted to remove Moscoe from the city's planning advisory committee in 1986.
 Moscoe described the effort as "a thinly veiled direct personal attack on myself", while another councillor later acknowledged that it was intended as punishment for Moscoe's outspokenness against Lastman.
 He survived the motion by eleven votes to six.

-Despite his rivalry with Lastman, Moscoe was the prime mover in a motion dedicating North York's 1.8-hectare Mel Lastman Square in 1986.
+Despite his rivalry with Lastman, Moscoe was the prime mover in a motion naming North York's 1.8-hectare Mel Lastman Square after the mayor in 1986.
 Shortly before the dedication, he said that Lastman was "responsible for the development of the downtown and the centrepiece of the downtown is the civic square".
 Some speculated that Moscoe, who had his own ambitions to serve as Mayor of North York, was attempting to hasten Lastman's retirement.

 Moscoe was the only North York councillor to oppose a ban on Now Magazine from parts of city hall in 1988.
-He awarded the magazine with a prize for journalistic excellence in March 1988, while serving a week-long term as acting mayor in Lastman's absence.
+He awarded the magazine a prize for journalistic excellence in March 1988, while serving a week-long term as acting mayor in Lastman's absence.